Stormwater Fees - Frequently Asked Questions (FAQ)

 Currently, the annual fee is determined for multi-family and non-residential properties by dividing the total impervious area on the property by the ERU (“Equivalent Residential unit” or the average impervious area of single-family properties which is 2,116 sf) and then multiplying that result by the stormwater base fee.

-Why is the City Council Considering Changing the Fee Structure?
+Why Did the City Council Change the Fee Structure?

 How is the Amount of Impervious Area on a Property Determined?